Sci-Fi Films of the 1930s

 Date 1980

-A lot of money and effort was put into various aspects of this film.
+The studio put a lot of money and effort into various aspects of this film.
 Unfortunately, story line and targeting of audience were not among them.
 While the leading sequences are worth seeing, the rest is a stupid confusion.
 Nonetheless, it influenced many subsequent sci-fi and fantasy efforts.

 What is it? comedy? musical? dance-extravaganza? sci-fi?
 Why not a big movie with everything altogether!
 Surely that would please everybody!

-After the explanation that it’s the future and things have changed, we’re straightaway introduced to the romantic problem, and then the comic sidekick… shortly followed by a further sidekick.
+Straightaway after the explanation that it’s the future and things have changed, comes the introduction to the romantic problem, and then the comic sidekick… shortly followed by a further sidekick.
 The Vaudevillian jokes come fast and furious, interrupted only by song, dance and romance.

 The comic relief would lift out cleanly — it looks like an addition.
 Likewise, of course, the musical numbers.
 The remains would be the plot and the sci-fi, and it would be very short.